Back to publications

 This is the situation we faced with Unity Hub, a three-story net-zero community centre being built at Tepla Gora, an eco-community in the Carpathian region of Ukraine.
 The building will serve 4-6 people daily and host gatherings of up to 40.
 It sits at the end of a 1 km rocky mountain road.
 There is no sewage connection.
 There never will be one.

 We had to design the sanitation system from scratch.
-Here is what we found.

 The initial proposal: a biogas-centred closed loop